surt91/multiJSnake/readme.md

 * we do not have to reconnect the whole websocket, it should be enough to unsubscribe from one subscription and resubscribe to the new one
+* I need to adapt the exception handler such that they are propagated over the websocket (e.g., if the id does not exist)
+* I need to stop the game once all humans disconnected